When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face

 Despite the growing body of research on user perceptions and experiences with LLMs, existing studies present several limitations.
-Prior work has explored user perceptions through online Reddit discussions ~\cite{katta2025analyzing} and surveys ~\cite{wang2024understanding}, as well as domain-specific contexts such as education ~\cite{bernabei2023students}, healthcare ~\cite{choudhury2025user}, and LLM-based coding assistants ~\cite{github2024survey,liang2024large,sergeyuk2025using,wang2023practitioners,mcnutt2023design,ziegler2022productivity,lyu2025my}.
+Prior work has explored user perceptions through online Reddit discussions~\cite{katta2025analyzing} and surveys~\cite{wang2024understanding}, as well as domain-specific contexts such as education~\cite{bernabei2023students}, healthcare~\cite{choudhury2025user}, and LLM-based coding assistants~\cite{github2024survey,liang2024large,sergeyuk2025using,wang2023practitioners,mcnutt2023design,ziegler2022productivity,lyu2025my}.
 However, these studies primarily focus on end users and some rely on predefined survey instruments, which may limit the diversity and authenticity of real-world feedback.
-Complementary research has investigated developer challenges in LLM development and deployment.
-For instance, Yu et al. ~\cite{yu2026does} analyzed GitHub issues of DeepSeek, LLaMA, and Qwen to identify failure symptoms and root causes in fine-tuning and deployment, while Chen et al. ~\cite{chen2025empirical} examined challenges faced by developers building applications with GPT models based on OpenAI developer forum data.
+Complementary research has investigated challenges in LLM development and deployment.
+For instance, Yu et al.~\cite{yu2026does} analyzed GitHub issues of DeepSeek, LLaMA, and Qwen to identify failure symptoms and root causes in fine-tuning and deployment, while Chen et al.~\cite{chen2025empirical} examined challenges faced by developers building applications with GPT models based on OpenAI developer forum data.
 However, these studies typically focus on a limited set of models and predominantly capture failure-driven, problem-centric discussions, mainly reflecting debugging and troubleshooting processes.
-Consequently, a critical gap remains in understanding the end-to-end LLM lifecycle—from model selection and configuration to fine-tuning and deployment—from diverse practitioners’ perspectives.
+Consequently, there remains a limited understanding of how practitioners perceive and experience modern LLMs in real-world usage across diverse models, tasks, and deployment scenarios.